AlexanderReaper7/rust_experiments/README.md

 # rust_experiments
 This project provides a place to experiment and learn about all things concerning the rust language.
 ## Things done so far:
-- compression with the zstd library, i choose this one because of its excellet compression ratio and extremely low decomression times.
+- compression with the zstd library, i choose this one because of its excellent compression ratio and extremely low decompression times.
 - deserialising toml files
 - including files into to binary executable, this lets the executable act as its own installer (portable version)
 - quick and easy mutithreading with the rayon library